 • helps the writer tweak “show don’t tell”

 • does not involve restructuring the manuscript or plot

 Copyediting has become somewhat of a catch-all term for all editing.
-But copyediting typically addresses grammar and usage issues, spelling and punctuation errors, and word choice.
+But copyediting typically only addresses grammar and usage issues, spelling and punctuation errors, and word choice.
 Copywriting addresses a manuscript’s correctness.
 Why is the character named Joseph in chapter one suddenly being called John in chapter eight?
 Why does Lara have brown eyes in the prologue, but blue eyes in the final scene?
-Copyediting is less focused on rhythm and flow and more focused on ensuring accuracy.
+Copyediting is less focused on rhythm and flow and more on ensuring accuracy.
 It:

 • involves making corrections at the sentence level

 • checks for consistency issues with timelines, plot, and character

 • addresses adherence to the Chicago Manual of Style and the author’s “house” style

 • prepares the manuscript for proofreading and publication

 After copyediting, the author receives a document with significant markups.
 The author is responsible for either accepting or rejecting the editor’s changes and recommendations.

 The final phase of the manuscript editing process is about double-checking the manuscript, not assessing or improving style or subject matter.
 Proofreading involves changes at the word-level, not at the sentence or paragraph level.
 Proofreaders check for typos, spelling, and layout issues.
 They also should verify links in electronic documents and perform document cleanups that standardize the manuscript’s format.
 Proofreaders: